 Under most state laws, only certain people can file a survival action lawsuit.
 Those who may file include the deceased person’s spouse, children, or parents.
 When it comes to survival action, survivors may file claims on their own or they may join together in one action and divide the settlement.
 If different people file claims separately, then it is more likely to go to court.
 If you are a surviving family member and your loved one did not die immediately, you may be able to file a survival action claim.

 To lose a loved one is stressful enough without the costs associated with it.
 To know that you lost someone in your family due to the gross misconduct of another person can add stress to the situation.
 Medical and funeral costs can be difficult for any person to cover.
 It can become exponentially worse when you factor in what you lost because the person is no longer with you.
 Whether you lost companionship, inheritance, or your source of income, you are dealing with a loss that you deserve compensation for.
-Meet with a wrongful death lawyer, like a wrongful death lawyer in Houston, TX, as soon as possible to weigh out your options.
+Meet with a wrongful death lawyer, as soon as possible to weigh out your options.